bfirner/essays/20220202-InitializationAndNormalization.md

 layers to enable learning.
 This means that output values should end up in areas of effective learning on subsequent activation layers and values shouldn't be so large or small that issues with floating point math manifest.
-The typical solution is to simply insert batch normalization layers into your network, and that solution works -- just remember that other solutions are also possible.
+The typical solution is to simply insert batch normalization layers into your network, and that solution works--just remember that other solutions are also possible.